JoshCroasdale/Capstone-Project-2024/README.md

 ## Data:
 All player data was obtained from https://www.hockey-reference.com/.
-NHL player data for each NHL season (2005-06 to 2023-24 (ongoing season)) was pulled in a .csv format and saved into individual .csv files using a text editor.
+NHL player data for each season (2005-06 to 2023-24 (ongoing season)) was pulled in a .csv format and saved into individual .csv files using a text editor.
 All .csv files were compiled into one dataframe via python and processed from there.
 See .ipynb notebook for more detail.